nullablebool/prime/README.md

 None of these tools would be appropriate in our community, they are centralised, high cost and relatively antiquated.

-**What does Prime do?**
+### What does Prime solve?
 ```
-Prime lives on your machine, is ODC, requires no connection with the core developers or anyone else.
+Note: Prime lives on your machine, is ODC, requires no connection with the core developers or anyone else.
 It is yours, and under your sole control.
 ```
 **Trading on any exchange.**